CS Păulești: History

+In 2008, the club was renamed Artsani Păulești, and under this name it achieved promotion at the end of the 2008–09 season.
+After winning the West Series of Liga B Prahova, Artsani Păulești secured a place in Liga A Prahova, the top tier of county football, led by Daniel Iancu.

-In the 2015–16 season, with Iulius Mărgărit on the bench, the club won the first county championship title and promoted to Liga III after the promotion play-off with Euromania Dumbrăveni, the winner of Liga IV – Vrancea County, 5–1 on aggregate (3–1 at Dumbrăveni and 2–0 at Păulești).
+In the 2015–16 season, with Iulius Mărgărit on the bench, the club won its first county championship title and promoted to Liga III after the promotion play-off with Euromania Dumbrăveni, the winner of Liga IV – Vrancea County, 5–1 on aggregate (3–1 at Dumbrăveni and 2–0 at Păulești).

-However, for financial reasons, did not register for the next season of Liga III and returned to Liga IV – Prahova County where, in the 2016–17 season finished 4th in an edition dominated by Petrolul Ploiești.
-Also, in the same season, he played the final of the Cupa României – county phase on the Ilie Oană Stadium, lost 0–2 against Petrolul Ploiești.
+However, for financial reasons, the club did not register for the next Liga III season and returned to Liga IV – Prahova County where, in the 2016–17 season, it finished 4th in an edition dominated by Petrolul Ploiești.
+Also, in the same season, it played the final of the Cupa României – county phase at the Ilie Oană Stadium, losing 0–2 against Petrolul Ploiești.
+In the 2017–18 season, it finished as runners-up, in the 2018–19 season it ranked 10th, and in the 2019–20 season it was ranked 9th at the moment when the competition was interrupted due to the COVID-19 pandemic.

-In the 2021–22 season, won again the county championship and promoted to the third league winning the promotion play-off against Victoria Adunații-Copăceni, the winner of Liga IV – Giurgiu County, 3–2 on aggregate (0–1 at Păulești and 3–1 at Adunații-Copăceni).
+Resuming its activity starting with the 2021–22 season under the guidance of player-coach Florin Pripu, CS Păulești won once again the county title and promoted to the third league, winning the promotion play-off against Victoria Adunații-Copăceni, the winner of Liga IV – Giurgiu County, 3–2 on aggregate (0–1 at Păulești and 3–1 at Adunații-Copăceni).

-Florin Pripu lead the club in the first season in Liga III, the team was ranked 6th overall in the 5th series, after finishing 6th in the regular season and 2nd in the playo-ffs.
+Pripu led Păulești in its first season in Liga III, when the team ranked 6th in Series V, both at the end of the regular and play-out stages, with the contribution of former top-division player Valentin Lazăr, who joined after the winter break.

+Following their move to Series IV, Păulești struggled throughout the 2023–24 season, finishing last both at the end of the regular and play-out stages, and were facing relegation.
+However, they were spared due to the withdrawal of other clubs.
+In the 2024–25 season, Păulești improved to finish 6th, both at the end of the regular and play-out stages.